 The Users Service handles signup, login and user permissions, and provides a range of functionality to make user management easy and flexible.
+See the Quickstart for logins and the Quickstart for permissions to get up and running quickly.

 To add user management to your app, you must first enable the Users Service in the App Browser: